 What is vendor privileged access management?

-Vendor Privileged Access Management (VPAM) is a subset of Privileged Access Management (PAM) focused specifically on managing, controlling and monitoring the access that third-party vendors and contractors have to an organization's systems, networks and data.
-Since third-party vendors often need elevated privileges to perform their tasks, VPAM aims to ensure that this access is granted securely and is appropriately monitored to mitigate potential security risks.
+Vendor Privileged Access Management (VPAM), also known as vendor access management, is a subset of Privileged Access Management (PAM) that focuses on controlling and monitoring the access that third-party vendors and contractors have to an organization's systems, networks and data.
+Because third-party vendors often require elevated privileges to perform their tasks, VPAM ensures that this access is granted securely, limited to what’s necessary and closely monitored to reduce the risk of security breaches or unauthorized activity.

 PAM vs VPAM vs RPAM: What’s the difference?